elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 Since `encrypted_saved_objects` adds its own wrapper (`EncryptedSavedObjectsClientWrapper`) into `SavedObjectsClient` wrapper chain consumers will be able to create, update, delete and retrieve saved objects using standard Saved Objects API.
-To main responsibilities of the wrapper are:
+Two main responsibilities of the wrapper are:

 * It encrypts attributes that are supposed to be encrypted during `create`, `bulkCreate` and `update` operations
 * It strips encrypted attributes from **any** saved object returned from the Saved Objects API